 The Caldwell Lake Nature Reserve

 The Caldwell Lake property includes mature second growth black spruce, cedar and white pine forests.
 Other habitats are a floating bog mat, a beaver pond and meadow, Lake Superior shoreline, and cliffs.
 16 species of orchids grow around Caldwell Lake, many of them in large numbers.
 Arctic alpine disjunct plants are found along the Lake Superior shore.
-On the north shore of Caldwell Lake there is an active Bald Eagle nest.

 In 2006, TBFN received another donation of a small piece of land, this time on the north side of Caldwell Lake opposite our main holding.
 Again, the donor wanted to ensure the permanent protection of the land.